NSU-SP21-CSE499-18/Group-02/Documentation/README.md

 **Decisions**
 =========
 * We select a coding standard for our project (a sample is uploaded in Github documentation)
-* “Sphinx” was decided as our documentation tool
+* Github was decided as our documentation tool

 **Actions**
 =======